Shisso23/react-native-template/README.md

 npx react-native init MyApp --template @codehesionza/react-native-template-codehesion
 ```

-**PLEASE NOTE:** This template requires that you're running at least version 2.0.0 of the React Native CLI.
+**PLEASE NOTE:** This template only works with the new CLI.
+Make sure you have uninstalled the legacy `react-native-cli` first (`npm uninstall -g react-native-cli`), for the above command to work.
+If you wish to not use `npx`, you can also install the new CLI globally (`npm i -g @react-native-community/cli` or `yarn global add @react-native-community/cli`).

-If you're using [npx](https://www.npmjs.com/package/npx), but the React Native CLI has already been globally installed on your machine, you will either need to update the global version of React Native CLI on your machine or remove it from your globally installed NPM packages.
+Further information can be found here: https://github.com/react-native-community/cli#about

 ## Content